Council Service Program Awards

 CLICK HERE FOR SERVICE AWARDS BOOKLET

-In order for your Council to be recognized during the Awards Ceremony at the San Diego State Convention in May, State Activity Report forms must be mailed to the State Activity Chairman and postmarked by April 1st.
-Submit your reports to the appropriate State Activity Chairman:
+In order for your Council to be recognized during the Awards Ceremony at the Sacramento State Convention in May, your State Activity Report forms must be mailed to the State Activity Chairman and postmarked by April 1st.
+Submit your reports to the appropriate State Activity Chairman: Faith, Community, Family, Life (Culture of Life).

 Send a copy to the State Service Program Director (This copy can be e-mailed).

-THE ADDRESSES FOR THE STATE PROGRAM DIRECTOR, STATE AWARDS CHAIRMAN AND THE SEVEN ACTIVITY CHAIRMEN ARE IN THE WHITE PAGES OF THE STATE DIRECTORY CD THAT IS MAILED TO ALL GRAND KNIGHTS.
+THE ADDRESSES FOR THE STATE PROGRAM DIRECTOR, STATE AWARDS CHAIRMAN AND THE FOUR ACTIVITY CHAIRMEN ARE IN THE WHITE PAGES OF THE STATE DIRECTORY FLASH DRIVE GIVEN OUT TO ALL GRAND KNIGHTS.

 REPORTS AND FORMS: Mail as indicated on each form